MLOps-OpenAPI/arch-diagrams/use-cases/10-model-test.md

 ## Description

-As a Data Scientist, I want models tested so that I can have confidence in their results.
+As a <a href="https://github.com/MLOps-OpenAPI/arch-diagrams?tab=readme-ov-file#data-scientists">Data Scientist</a>, I want models tested so that I can have confidence in their results.

 ## Inputs

-Trained model;
+* Trained model
-Test strategy;
+* Test strategy
-Testing tools
+* Testing tools

 ## Output

-Test results
+* Test results

 ```mermaid